|Iyalode of Yorubaland, Chief Alaba Lawson. Pic: NACCIMA.

 Strong influence of Iyaloja heritage in Lagos politics

-Mogaji, until her death was the Chairperson of Lagos State Market Development Board, a parastatal of the government.
+Until her death, Mogaji was the Chairperson of Lagos State Market Development Board, a parastatal of the government.
 Before the death Chief Mogaji, Tinubu's first child, Folashade Ojo was chosen as the Deputy Iyaloja, courtesy of the Lagos traditional chieftaincy structure.
 Folashade became the next Iyaloja after the death of Mogaji.

 Interestingly, hardly was any issue raised when Folashade became Mogaji's deputy.
 It took the death of Mogaji and the formal enthronement of Folashade Ojo-Tinubu for controversy to render the political space of Lagos over what some critics described as 'imposition of Tinubu's daughter as Iyaloja'.
 In fact, Tinubu has been accused of carrying out the alleged imposition for his political advantage.
 Perhaps, the more liberal question to ask is: 'would Folashade have emerged as deputy of Mogaji were the young lady's father not Tinubu?'
 The answer is complex to give.
 Reason: the fact remains that the cultural value of traditional office of Iyaloja had been dragged into mainstream politics, unavoidably so, even long before Tinubu was born.
 From Lagos to Oyo State and across southwest, Iyaloja office has become a political appointment.